 Same for Google Tag Manager (GTM) – which is basically a solution to manage all the differents tags used to track your campaigns or online advertising.
 GTM is a very good news for marketers, because it enables them to manage this part without bothering the web folks or spending too much time looking at code :-)

-I’ve spent a lot of time for the past 2 weeks researching UA and GTM to write my next Internet Technologies column to be published in the March issue of University Business.
+I spent a lot of time researching UA and GTM to write my March 2014 Internet Technologies column for University Business.
 I talked to a few analytics professionals inside and outside of our industry.

 Stephane Hamel, Director of Innovation for Cardinal Path – one of the top analytics consultancies in the world – also teaches digital analytics at Laval University.
 Some of you might remember his master class on social media analytics – it was big hit!